-We share a common desire to make a tangible impact on real people.
+A common thread through all of us is a desire to make a tangible impact on real people.

 Once a week, we have a "Tea Time" meeting to review recent incident reports from our patients.
 This meeting always includes members from pharmacy, patient care, pharmacy operations, engineering, and design because we believe in a cross-functional approach to resolve the underlying issue(s) for any unhappy patient.
 Together, we figure out why these problems happened and what we can do to prevent them in the future.

 The problem Alto is solving is so complex that it requires the skill sets of a very broad team.
 Engineers need to work with pharmacists, designers need to work with our operations team, and the people who manage our partnerships with physicians and insurance providers need to be on the same page, too.
 Engineers, pharmacists, and operations sit together, lunch together, and we’re constantly talking.

 Scrappiness and urgency are two of our company values.

 Our team members have had previous experiences working at or founding startups, so we’re well aware that “fast-paced environment” has become a euphemism for “it’s crazy."
 Yes, the excitement and energy that make startup culture so special is certainly alive and well at Alto, but what we really mean by “fast-paced” is that you will be expected to contribute a lot and very quickly.
 We’ve built different products in a very short time with very few people, and we’re constantly pushing to ship new things.
 Alto thinks on the order of weeks, not months.
 As we grow our team, we’re looking for people who are energized by a sense of scrappiness and urgency.

 Alto started in a storage closet in 2015.
 Today, we serve tens of thousands of patients across multiple cities and multiple specialties, all made possible by this incredible team of over 400 and the technology platform we’ve built.
 We’ve come a long way since the beginning, but we also believe we are only just getting started.